Dual Degree, MBA/MS, Information Systems

 MBA Electives or Optional Concentration 1

-Complete 9 credits from at least one of the available MBA concentrations (Accounting, Business Analytics, Finance, Human Resources Management, International Business, Marketing, Supply Chain Management), or choose at least three elective courses (9 credits).9
+Complete 9 credits from at least one of the available MBA concentrations (Accounting, Business Analytics, Finance, Healthcare Management, Human Resources Management, International Business, Marketing, Supply Chain Management), or choose at least three elective courses (9 credits).9

 MS-Information Systems Core Courses